viraj-nikam/canvas/readme.md

 }
 ```

-Finally, just create `index.blade.php` and `show.blade.php` inside a `/views/blog` directory.
+Finally, just create `index.blade.php` and `show.blade.php` inside a `/views/blog` directory to display your data.

-If you'd rather have all of this run automatically with no extra work from you, just follow through the optional guide below to build a Medium-inspired frontend.
-Aside from general post listings, you'll get localized content, reading suggestions and more!

 ## Options

 > **Note:** The following components are optional features, you are not required to use them.

-**Want to get started fast?** Just run `php artisan canvas:setup` after installing Canvas.
+### Want to get started fast?

+Just run `php artisan canvas:setup` after installing Canvas.
 Then, navigate your browser to `http://your-app.test/blog` or any other URL that is assigned to your application.
 This command scaffolds a default frontend for your entire blog!

+### Want access to the entire [Unsplash](https://unsplash.com) library?

-If you want to include [Unsplash](https://unsplash.com) images in your post content, set up a new application at [https://unsplash.com/oauth/applications](https://unsplash.com/oauth/applications).
-Grab your access key and update `config/canvas.php`:
+Set up a new application at [https://unsplash.com/oauth/applications](https://unsplash.com/oauth/applications), grab your access key, and update `config/canvas.php`:

 ```php
 /*